kryptonish/deeplearning-papers/notes/generating_factoid_questions_with_rnn.md

 ### Motivation

 To this day, there are no large-scale question-answer corpora available.
-In this paper, they present the 30M Factoid Question-Answer Corpus, an enormous question answer pair corpus produced by applying a novel neural network architecture on the knowledge base Freebase

 ### Contributions